 Concordance tables support these essential campus uses:

-- Comparing scores on the new SAT to the old SAT and the ACT for admission and placement purposes
+- Comparing SAT and ACT scores for admission and placement purposes

 - Converting scores for use in a predictive model or index